department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2020-09-24-package-forms-library.md

 ### Testing Plan

-We have ESLint rules in place which can verify that the right JS is imported as it relates to the forms library.
+We have an ESLint rule (`import/no-unresolved-modules`) in place which can verify that the right JS is imported as it relates to the forms library.
 Additionally, many of the end-to-end tests will fail if the forms library is not imported properly, so they will help with awareness.

 We don't have any automation in place to validate that the right SASS files are imported (other than webpack failing to resolve the file), so testing that forms styling is working properly will be a manual process using the browser dev tools.